Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 There was no immediate response.
 A 1-2-3 punch of

-their far more serious concerns.
+Florida.
 Communication with RCCL stopped for nearly

 a week while they worked their way out of enormous problems.
 Hurricane